-The pre-teen version of me desperately wanted the recent Tom and Jerry movie starring Chloë Grace Moretz, Michael Peña and Colin Jost to be good.
+The pre-teen version of me desperately wanted the recent Tom and Jerry movie, starring Chloë Grace Moretz, Michael Peña and Colin Jost to be good.
 I was looking forward to being transported back to some of the happiest TV viewing moments of my childhood.
-Instead, what happened with director Tim Story’s film is that I quickly became bored.
+Instead, what happened with director Tim Story’s film was that I quickly became bored.

 My biggest issue with Tom and Jerry is that I didn’t find the writing engaging enough to keep me watching beyond the thirty-minute mark.
 My disappointment was further compounded by the lack of newness where Tom and Jerry’s antics are concerned.
 There’s also the fact that my sense of humour has undoubtedly evolved.
 Still, I don’t regret aborting my viewing session before the end.